-Typically, it takes around 3-6 months to obtain a Grant of Representation, and a further 6-12 months to collect the assets and distribute estate funds.
+Typically, it takes around 3-9 months to gather the information to submit an application for a Grant of Representation and to obtain the same and a further 6-12 months to collect the assets and distribute estate funds.
 Usually, the simpler an estate, the less time it takes to administer.